highfillgoods/Ult_RPS/README.md

 Ultimate - Rock, Paper, Scissors.

 This is a game you play against the computer in python.
 Type your choices from the prompt and tally up your score.
-If you and the computer choose the same option 2x points the next round. push q to quit.
+If you and the computer choose the same option 2x points the next round.
+Push q to quit, and show score.

 Choices are not only rock, paper, scissors.
 Your have the ultimate options which are